 Did you know that April is First Aid Awareness Month?
 You can save your dog or cat’s life by knowing how to do pet CPR and how to perform rescue breathing.
 Pets suffer brain injury and death if oxygen is cut off for only a few minutes.
 When minutes count, rescue breathing can save your pet’s life.

 - First check to be sure nothing blocks the airway before you begin.
 Cradle small cats, puppies and dogs in your lap, but lay a large dog on the floor on his side.
 Straighten his neck by lifting his chin.
 The airway must be a straight shot into the lungs to ensure your breath is not blocked.

 - Muzzles won’t seal well enough for mouth-to-mouth breathing to work.
 Instead, hold his mouth closed with one or both hands to seal his lips.
 Then place your mouth entirely over his nose.
 Your mouth will cover both the mouth and nose of most small pets, and for large dogs may simply cover his nose.

 - Blow two quick breaths just hard enough to move his sides, and watch to see if his chest expands.
 Blowing into his nose directs air to the lungs when the lips are properly sealed.
 For small pets, think of blowing up a paper bag—gently does it!—or you could over-inflate and damage the lungs.
 However, you’ll need to blow pretty hard to expand the lungs of larger dogs.

 - Between breaths, pull your mouth away to let the air naturally escape before giving another breath.
-Continue rescue breathing at a rate of 15 to 20 breaths per minute until he starts breathing on his own, or you reach the veterinary clinic.
+Continue rescue breathing at a rate of about 30 breaths per minute (one every two seconds), and check for a pulse.
+If there’s no pulse, perform CPR.

 How to Give Pet CPR